34 Gorgeous Fall Craft Ideas

 15. Birch Bark Wreath

 This birch bark wreath is beautiful and so appropriate for fall decorating.
 It is also a project that allows you to use other supplies to customize your wreath.
-The directions for this birch bark wreath is at Country Living.
+The directions for this birch bark wreath is at Woman's Day.
 Imagine using the burlap leaves shown in the craft idea above for the leaves on your wreath, or how about mixing them with book page leaves (in the project below), burlap and birch bark.

 16. Book Page Leaves